rpatterson/prunerr/README.rst

 3.x`_ so those images *are* compatible with Prunerr.
 This also means that Prunerr must be installed into the container.
 See `<./docker-compose.yml>`_ for examples of how to stitch all this together in a deployment in containers.

+Prunerr also provides a ``$ ./bin/prunerr sync`` sub-command to introspect the item history from Servarr instances and apply any appropriate state that can be determined from the Servarr history to the download client items.
+This sub-command can be used to get any existing download client items in sync as if they had been processed by the ``$ prunerr handle ...``.

 ****************
 Other Operations